uasal/TIMESTEP-astro-research-handbook-public/Tutorials/Run Linux from a USB Drive.md

 ___
 # How to Run Linux from a USB Drive
 This tutorial will show you how to run Linux from a USB drive.
-THis is typically done using a USB thumbdrive, as they are portable and do not require drivers to use as a boot device.
+This is typically done using a USB thumbdrive, as they are portable and do not require drivers to use as a boot device.

 Running Linux from an external drive is not really a long term methodology, as it runs an operating system that essentially has situational amnesia.
-You are enot able to make system changes, install software, or do anything that reuires the operating system to write to a drive.
+You are not able to make system changes, install software, or do anything that requires the operating system to write to a drive.
 Everytime you boot into it, it is the same as the time before, kind of like Bill Murray's reality in Groundhog Day.
 This is great for testing different flavors of Linux to make an informed choice of a dsitribution, but not so good if you want to continue to use Linux as a functioning operating system.

 Here's how to do this.
 It is actually very simple.